Frequently Asked Questions

 Can I use "On The Grow" in my business name or social media handles?

 No. "On The Grow" is a registered trademark owned by On The Grow, LLC.
-You cannot use our brand name or any variation of it (including On-The-Grow, OnTheGrow, @YourFarm_OnTheGrow, etc.) in your business name, social media handles, marketing materials, or product listings.
+You cannot use our brand name or any variation of it (including On-The-Grow, OnTheGrow, @YourFarm_OnTheGrow, and so on) in your business name, social media handles, marketing materials, or product listings.
 This includes using our name to suggest affiliation, endorsement, or partnership.

 Using our trademarked name creates confusion with our customers and violates trademark law.
 We protect our brand to maintain trust with our community.